 The passage went on to describe “lobbyists” who also had the king’s ears… and with better connection to the king.
 Is this not a lucid description and picture of today’s political environment?

 In the end, we had to go with a different artist.
-His work, to the right, is also very good.
+His work, below, is also very good.
 It depicts the same passage from above.
 The artwork was no easy chore.
 It took six months of work to find the new guy and get the job done.
 The difficulty related to working cross culturally, across time zones, and perhaps being pre-occupied by grubbing for funding to finance for the overall book project.